 There’s a reason why France is the most visited country on the planet.
 Not only does it boast some of the most exquisite wines and cuisine in the world, but also some of the most beautiful destinations.
 Indeed, wherever you travel within l’Hexagone, there are countless scenes that will take your breath away.
-From rolling vineyards and plunging canyons to towering sand dunes and majestic villages, there is plenty to satisfy curious travelers.
+From rolling vineyards and plunging canyons to towering sand dunes and majestic villages, there is more than enough to satisfy curious travelers.

 1. Champagne: home of Dom Pérignon

 Let’s face it, a roundup of the best places to visit in France wouldn’t be complete without mentioning the birthplace of bubbly.
-Located in the northeast of France, just a 1.5 hour’s drive from Paris, the Champagne region is an absolute must-visit for anyone who loves sipping on bubbles.
+Located in the northeast of France, just a 1.5 hour’s drive from Paris, the Champagne region is an absolute must-visit for anyone who loves to sip on bubbles.
 Just watching the sun set over the idyllic rolling vineyards and dreamy landscape is reason enough to visit the region.
 That said, those who do wish to sample the fruits of the land can embark on a tour of one of the prestigious Champagne houses.
-And this is sure to make for an unforgettable experience – or perhaps not, if they choose to overindulge!
+And this is sure to make for an unforgettable experience – or perhaps not if they choose to overindulge!

-2. Provence: the land of lavender
+2. Provence: land of lavender

 Every summer, the seemingly endless ocean of lavender fields makes Provence one of the most beautiful – not to mention, fragrant – places to visit in France.
 The heavenly scented crop can be found almost everywhere in the region during this time.
 That said, some of the most scenic spots to enjoy it include the Valensole Plateau, the Sault Plateau, and the Luberon Valley.
-For the ultimate postcard shot, however, nothing beats the flower fields surrounding the Notre-Dame de Sénanque Abbey.
+For the ultimate postcard shot, though, nothing beats the flower fields surrounding the Notre-Dame de Sénanque Abbey.
 Nestled in the tranquil countryside near the village of Gordes, the stunning 12th-century church is shrouded in a sea of purple every June and July.

-3. Gorges du Verdon: the “Grand Canyon of France”
+3. Gorges du Verdon: the Grand Canyon of France

 If a trip to the Grand Canyon in Arizona feels like too much of a stretch, then you could always settle for its French counterpart.
 Nestled in the Provence-Alpes-Côte d’Azur region of southeastern France, the 700-meter-deep Gorges du Verdon is a truly breathtaking sight to behold.
 Carved by the Verdon River, the plunging limestone canyon is the largest in Europe.
 It is also a hotspot for adrenaline-fuelled activities and watersports.

-4. Mont Saint-Michel: the real-life Rapunzel’s Tower
+4. Mont Saint-Michel: the real Rapunzel’s Tower

 France is home to many beautiful villages.
 However, few are as enchanting and otherworldly as Mont Saint-Michel with its majestic abbey.
 Perched high on the rocky island of Mont Saint-Michel, some 600 meters off the coast of Normandy, the striking medieval monastery looks like something lifted straight from the pages of a children’s fairytale.
 This is made all the more magic by the narrow, winding streets and pretty timbered-framed houses that lead up to it.
 In fact, the magnificent setting actually inspired Rapunzel’s Tower and the Kingdom of Corona in Disney’s Tangled movie.

 The majestic island village once served as a great Christian pilgrim site back in the 8th century.
 Today, however, it is a UNESCO World Heritage Site that attracts more than three million tourists a year.
 Needless to say, it remains one of the most popular places to visit in France, outside of Paris.
 That said, the vast ocean and sandbank that surround the island certainly make it seem less inviting.

 5. Dune du Pilat: Europe’s tallest sand dune

 Nature lovers will no doubt enjoy lapping up the breathtaking 360-degree views from the top of the Dune du Pilat; the tallest sand dune in Europe.
-Located in La Teste-de-Buch in the Arcachon Bay area, the magnificent natural wonder is one of the most famous places to visit in France.
+Located in La Teste-de-Buch in the Arcachon Bay area, the magnificent natural wonder is one of the most iconic places to visit in France.
 Indeed, every year, more than one million people come to climb the 154 wooden steps to the top and walk along the 2.7km-long ridge.

-6. Saint-Tropez: the land of luxury
+6. Saint-Tropez: land of luxury

 It wasn’t until Hollywood bombshell Brigette Bardot strutted onto the scene in the 1950s, however, that Saint-Tropez gained international fame.
-The resort was the setting of such films as Et Dieu Créa la Femme (And God Created Woman).
+The resort was the setting of her film, Et Dieu Créa la Femme (And God Created Woman).
 Despite its reputation as being a playground for the wealthy, however, the town still manages to retain its original charm; especially if you visit out of the high season.
 Beyond the glitz and the glamour, older locals still play boules in the Place des Lices.
 Others, meanwhile, sip on café au lait along the picturesque harbor.
 And whether you want to sun yourself on the famous Pampelonne Beach, explore the six quaint villages on the rocky Saint-Tropez peninsula, or lap up fantastic views from the hilltop town of Ramatuelle, there is plenty to fill your day.

-7. Rocamadour: a sacred hilltop village
+7. Rocamadour: the sacred hilltop pilgrimage

 There’s a reason why the enchanting hilltop village of Rocamadour is the second most visited attraction in France, after Mont-Saint-Michel.
 Perched high on the side of a limestone cliff overlooking the Alzou canyon in the Dordogne region, the sacred village is nothing less than majestic.
 The UNESCO-listed medieval town was once an important pilgrimage site and famous for its sanctuaries.
 It is also home to a 15th-century statue of the Black Madonna which stands within the Chapel of Notre Dame.

-8. The Loire Valley: the ‘Garden of France’
+8. The Loire Valley: the garden of France

-With its stunning French architecture and surrounding deer-filled parks, for instance, Château of Chambord is considered to be one the most beautiful in the valley.
-Meanwhile, hovering over the Cher River, the Château de Chenonceau is revered for its mixture of Gothic and Renaissance architecture and its large collection of tapestries.
-The fairytale-like Château de Sully-sur-Loire, on the other hand, offers a more medieval beauty and famously once hosted Joan of Arc and Louis XIV.
+With its stunning French architecture and surrounding deer-filled park, Château of Chambord, for instance, is considered to be one of the most beautiful in the valley.
+The Château de Chenonceau, meanwhile, is revered for its unique mix of Gothic and Renaissance architecture which hovers over the Cher River.
+And the fairytale-like Château de Sully-sur-Loire, which has played host to several famous historical figures including Joan of Arc and Louis XIV, offers a more medieval beauty.

-9. Auvergne–Rhône–Alpes: the land that time forgot
+9. Auvergne: the land that time forgot

-10. Corsica: the ‘Island of Beauty’
+10. Corsica: the island of bbeauty